QubitProducts/cherrytree/README.md

 })

 // install any number of middleware
-// middleware can be asynchronouse router.use(function (transition) {
+// middleware can be asynchronous router.use(function (transition) {
   // e.g. use require.js to partially
   // load your app